icaruszhu/chen/_posts/2020-05-30-using-easy-jekyll.md

 Once everything is configured , ```easy-jekyll``` is truly EASY to use!

-PS: I also learn that it is possible to  write Jekyll blogs with Emacs's super powerfull ```Org``` mode.
-There seems to be many ways of doing this.
-Elsa Gonsiorowski has done a fantastic survey about different ways of using an Org-led workflow. https://www.gonsie.com/blorg/survey-org-jekyll.html
+PS: I also learn that it is possible to write Jekyll blogs with Emacs's super powerful ```Org``` mode.
+There seem to be many ways of doing this.
+Elsa Gonsiorowski has done a fantastic survey on different ways of implementing an Org-led workflow. https://www.gonsie.com/blorg/survey-org-jekyll.html